Library

 Referencing PRISMA

 If you need to reference PRISMA, the authors recommend referencing one of the journal articles which present it rather than the website.
-They provide a list of these potential references on their PRISMA Statement page.
+They provide links to some potential articles on their Citing PRISMA page.

 Cite and reference one of these articles in the same way that you would reference any other journal article in your work.